acantepie/umbrella-admin-demo/docs/install-demo.md

 composer install
 ```

-Configure your database :
+Create your database :

-Edit `DATABASE_URL` env var in the `.env`file to use your own credentials.
+You can edit `DATABASE_URL` env var in the `.env`file to use your own credentials.

 ```bash
 php bin/console doctrine:database:create